 To make my non-alcoholic version, yes!

-Specifically, I use matcha green tea, the powder.
+Specifically, I use matcha green tea, the powder, not green tea leaves.

 I'll go into detail about where to buy matcha and what brands I recommend below.